-Mr. Shelanski is a partner in Davis Polk’s Litigation Department in Washington DC.
+Mr. Shelanski is a partner in Davis Polk’s Litigation Department in Washington DC, practicing in the Antitrust & Competition Group.
 He is one of the nation’s leading authorities on antitrust and regulation, with high-level experience at the Federal Trade Commission, the Federal Communications Commission, and in the Executive branch of government.
 He is also a Professor of Law at Georgetown University.

 Mr. Shelanski served as Administrator of the White House Office of Information and Regulatory Affairs from 2013 to 2017.
 Previously, he was Director of the FTC’s Bureau of Economics, where he supervised economic analysis and advised the Commission on economic policy matters.
 From 2009 to 2011, he served as the Bureau’s Deputy Director.